ligato/docs/docs/plugins/infra-plugins.md

 ```
 where `entity` denotes a string representation of a measured object, and `start` is the start time.

 Tracer can measure a repeating event, as might occur in a loop for example.
 Tracer stores events with an index in an internal database.
-The trace object contains a list of entries and overall time duration.
+The tracer object contains a list of entries and overall time duration.

-You can read all tracer measurements using the following method:
+You can read all tracer measurements using:
 ```
 t.Get()
 ```

-You can remove all tracer entries from the internal database using the following method:
+You can remove all tracer entries from the internal database using:
 ```
 t.Clear()
 ```